How much does SEO cost in the UK? (2026 guide)

 9-18 months

 National campaigns compete against established competitors with years of authority.
-Building sufficient domain authority to rank takes sustained effort over 12+ months.
+Building enough domain authority to rank takes sustained effort over 12+ months.

 New vs established websites